TGOlson/woot-haskell/README.md

 * Expose data types like `Operation` and `WChar` form core export
 * Have `sendOperation` to the client as the first arg
+* `WString.subsection` should not have an index error